 Remember how much babies change in their first year of life?
 Tweens are like that in middle school.
 The hormones kick in and they may experience giant changes in their appearances and emotions in a short amount of time.
 That is a lot to learn to be comfortable with and still function as a student at the same time.

 Middle school is a tough age for kids but with parent help, they can make it through and perhaps even blossom.
-My goal is to assist my boys through the tough tween years to be as healthy as possible; and to help them be prepared for tackling the teen years.
+My goal is to assist my boys through the tough tween years to be as healthy as possible, plus, to help them be prepared for tackling the teen years.
 Teenhood…another post for another time.

 I hope my list helps all of you who are families with tweens in middle school.
 For more advice on middle school, please check out my post Authentic Helpful Advice For Tweens Entering Middle School